 Conflict, whether out in the open or submerged, is one of the leading reasons for board member and executive director resignations.
-Community organizations and their boards of directors can be fertile ground for conflict because they tend to be:
+Community organizations and their boards of directors can be fertile ground for conflict because they tend to:

-- Diverse in their membership - Involve passionate, caring people - Struggle with being unified and focused in terms of mission and goals in the face of many important demands - Be an expression of alternative democratic structures and processes: non-authoritarian, non-hierarchical and inclusive. - Require shared leadership by a volunteer board and an executive director. - Operate in a dynamic, frequently adversarial, political context
+- Be diverse in their membership - Involve passionate, caring people - Struggle with being unified and focused in terms of mission and goals in the face of many important demands - Seek to be an expression of alternative democratic structures and processes: non-authoritarian, nonhierarchical and inclusive. - Require the shared leadership of a volunteer board and an executive director. - Operate in a dynamic, frequently adversarial, political context